phsultan/real-time-audio-transcription/README.md

 Options:
   -l, --lang                 Transcription language code, e.g. : en-US, fr-FR.
                              Defaults to en-US.

+  -s, --silence              Frames with energy under this value will be considered
+                             to be silent.
+Defaults to 100 (purely arbitrary !).

+  -e, --eof                  The maximum number of tries to consider that the
+                             end of file (EOF) has been reached.
+Useful if you run this program to transcribe a file that is being continuously fed with new audio data.
+Defaults to 4.

+  -m, --minaudio             The minimum acceptable duration of speech to trigger
+                             a recognition request.
+More audio data will be collected if we're under this value before issuing a recognition request.
+Defaults to 2 seconds.

-  -c, --chunkduration        The duration in seconds of audio buffer to submit
+  -M, --maxaudio             The maximum acceptable duration of speech to trigger
+                             a recognition request.
+If we don't detect any silence and the audio buffer is about to exceed this value, then we force a recognition request to Google.
-                             to Google for transcription.
-Defaults to 10 seconds, and must not exceed 60 seconds.
+                             Defaults to 10 seconds.

-  -d, --debug                debug mode
+  -d, --debug                Run in debug mode.

-  -h, --help                 This help message
+  -h, --help                 Show this help message.
 ```